hutongyan/tp/docs/DeveloperGuide.md

     *Current:* Users not notified of overdue books/ outstanding fines.
     *Planned:* Notify users by sending an email.

-6. **Implement filter functionality for Book Search** *Current:* Existing command to list all books.
+6. **Implement filter by tags functionality for Book Search** *Current:* Existing command to list all books.
-   *Planned:* Add functionality to filter the search by book name, author and tags.
+   *Planned:* Add functionality to filter the search by relevant tags such as book name, author and tags.

 7. **Implement long term tracking of book status and borrow history** *Current:* Existing version does not store book status and borrow history in memory after each run.